Skip to content

 The official currency of Guatemala is the Quetzal (GTQ).
 It is advisable to carry cash, especially in rural areas where credit card use may be limited.
 Some places charge a fee for card payments.

-Planning your trip to Guatemala?
+Planning to travel to Guatemala?

-Activities at Guatemala
+Activities in Guatemala

-Legal disclaimer: All information on this blog is for informational purposes only.
-Readers should use the content with caution and verify its accuracy before making financial or travel decisions.
-This blog is not liable for any consequences arising from the use of the provided information.
+Legal notice: All information on this blog is for informational purposes only.
+Readers should verify its accuracy before making financial or travel decisions.